sivahuang77/citrux-cli/docs/hooks/index.md

-# Gemini CLI hooks
+# Citrux CLI hooks

-Hooks are scripts or programs that Gemini CLI executes at specific points in the agentic loop, allowing you to intercept and customize behavior without modifying the CLI's source code.
+Hooks are scripts or programs that Citrux CLI executes at specific points in the agentic loop, allowing you to intercept and customize behavior without modifying the CLI's source code.